eugeniomorocho/Computer_Vision/README.md

-# Artificial Intelligence Notebooks
+# Computer Vision Notebooks

-Welcome to the GitHub repository for the Artificial Intelligence course.
+Welcome to the GitHub repository for the Computer Vision course.
 This repository is designed to provide you with hands-on experience and in-depth understanding of fundamental AI topics.
 The notebooks include both coding exercises and project-based activities, and were created using Python 3 as the interpreter.

 ## Getting Started